HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Detailed Care Gap Guidance Response
 {:.no_toc}

-{: .stu-note}
   We are looking for feedback from the community on this revised section.
+  {:.stu-note}

 Derived from the FHIR `GuidanceResponse` resource, the DEQM [Detailed Care Gap Guidance Response](StructureDefinition-deqm-detailedcaregapguidanceresponse.html) profile provides additional information about why a care gap was identified and what evidence may help resolve or reassess the reported gap.
 It complements the [DEQM Gaps In Care DetectedIssue Profile], which communicates whether the gap is open, prospective, closed, or not applicable.
 Together, these profiles provide recipients with both the outcome of the measure evaluation and the information needed to understand, investigate, and respond to a reported care gap.
 The `reasonCode` and `dataRequirement` elements communicate the rationale for the reported gap and the evidence that may satisfy the measure criteria or support reevaluation.